Aggrovators and the Roots Radics. Two names

 the album was received very well in the UK.

 Don't expect mere instrumental versions.

 Expect some heavy DUBBING.
-Long echo's, skillful
+Long echo's,

-the mixing board is touched throughout the
+knob on the mixing board is touched

 When you realize, that all of this was

 mixed in one take by two hands, stand in